 Indeed, if you’re looking for a budget laptop, Chromebooks as a category are a good choice to look into.
 But since these systems rarely sell for north of $600, their price tags do bring limitations.
 You won’t find a Chromebook with a lightning-fast quad-core processor, a fast solid state drive, or an optional discrete GPU, for example.Even if the best Chromebookswere equipped to compete with the best laptops, the operating system would hold them back.

 Chrome OS, which is designed around Google’s Chrome web browser, is wonderfully simple and intuitive.
 While it used to only run extensions and web apps, that has been expanded to now include everything in the Google Play Store.
 That means all the games, apps, and services available on your Android smartphone, are now available on Chromebooks like the Samsung Chromebook Pro.
+While Chrome OS still doesn’t take full advantage of the Chromebook Pro in tablet mode, it’s getting better.

 The Samsung Chromebook Pro has a variant in the Chromebook Plus, which now has a second generation that can be configured with an Intel CPU rather than an ARM-based processor.